Think T-shirts, hiking shorts and polypropylene socks and you’ll get a hint of the magic of spring ski season while the snow lasts.

 But the joys of T-shirt skiing and basking in the rays at a slopeside barbecue are immeasurable.

-At our visit, it had been a good spring at Squaw Valley with a base of 20 feet (yes, count ‘em, twenty) on some parts of the mountain and a fresh layer of powder from a three-foot snowfall just before our arrival.
+At our visit, it had been a good spring at Palisades with a base of 20 feet (yes, count ‘em, twenty) on some parts of the mountain and a fresh layer of powder from a three-foot snowfall just before our arrival.
 While the number of trails and staff was reduced from peak season, so was the customer demand.
 Lines were short and the skiing, well, just plain spectacular.

 As with spring skiing anywhere, the best conditions are to be found in the morning, before temperatures climb and nudge the snow into the mush zone.
 So, we were early to the lifts.
 The teens skied and boarded fiercely until lunchtime, then went out for an hour more and called it a day by 2:30pm.
 By then, the snow on top was deteriorating and, toward the bottom of the mountain, getting downright gnarly.